OpenEvalProject/evals/manuscripts/elife-94825/v1/manuscript.md

 Figure 3C shows the presence of ‘mature’ (SOX9+/AR+/AMH-), ‘semi-mature’ (SOX9+/AR+/AMH+), and ‘immature’ (SOX9+/AR-/AMH+) tubules in trans women.
 The seminiferous tubules of nearly all participants (93% [99/106]) co-express SOX9, AR, and AMH.
 In most cases, these participants showed solely semi-mature tubules (85% [90/106]), but some trans women displayed a mix of both mature and semi-mature tubules (3% [3/106]) or semi-mature and immature tubules (6% [6/106]).
 Among these mixed phenotypes, the presence of semi-mature tubules accounted for 20.4% (0.4–48.4) and 91.1% (81.7–99.3) of the total tubule count, respectively.
 Notably, only seven participants (7%) exhibited exclusively mature tubules and none of the participants had only immature tubules.
 Furthermore, the logistic regression model for ‘AMH+’ retained only ‘log-T’ as a predictor.
 ‘Log-T’ estimated at –0.813 suggests a decrease in the probability of having 100% AMH+ tubules as T levels increase.

 Additional analyses were performed to evaluate differences between the spermatogenesis conditions (‘No spermatogonia’: MAGE-, ‘Only spermatogonia’: MAGE+, and ‘Partial differentiation’: BOLL+ and CREM+).
 The percentages of tubules with mature/semi-immature/immature Sertoli cells for each of the three conditions were often (near) 0 or 100, for which a tangent hyperbolic transformation was performed on the ratios of percentages, scaling the ratios within the interval –1 to 1.
-Note that the three percentages of the three spermatogenesis conditions are mutually dependent, each one depending on the others, which we dealt with by recombining the three conditions into two ratios or odds ⟮%Immature%Semi−mature and%Mature%Semi−mature ⟯.
+Note that the three percentages of the three spermatogenesis conditions are mutually dependent, each one depending on the others, which we dealt with by recombining the three conditions into two ratios or odds $⟮\frac{%Immature}{%Semi−mature }and\frac{%Mature}{%Semi−mature }⟯$.
 These percentages, and thus the transformed ratios, were observed with two types of ratios for which a repeated measures ANOVA was used on the ranks of the transformed scores, to evaluate the differences between conditions.
 The significant interaction effect suggests that differences between conditions are not the same for the two types of odds (relative percentage of immature or relative percentage of mature) (p=8.131e-05).
 While there is also evidence for a significant difference between the two types, because of the interaction this difference can only be interpreted with caution.
 The transformed ratio mature/semi-mature tubules does seem higher than the ratio immature/semi-mature tubules (p=2.127e-12) (Figure 3D).
 Furthermore, as the condition of the spermatogenesis improves, a decreasing trend is noted for the ratio immature/semi-immature tubules.
 For the ratio mature/semi-immature tubules, the score is the highest for the ‘No spermatogonia’ condition, followed by the ‘Partial differentiation’ condition.

 A correlation analysis was performed to assess whether the abundant presence of AMH signal in the tissue is also reflected in the serum AMH levels and to explore the possible connections between serum AMH and other variables of interest (‘age at SRS’, ‘years of GAHT’, ‘serum LH’, ‘serum FSH’, ‘serum T’, ‘serum E2’, ‘serum inhibin B’, ‘tissue hyalinization’, ‘ACTA2 pattern’, ‘progression of spermatogenesis’, and ‘percentage of INSL3+ cells’).
 Serum AMH values from 66 participants could be included in this analysis.
 Significant correlations were found for ‘serum AMH’ and the ‘percentage of AMH+ tubules’ (r=0.330), ‘tissue hyalinization’ (r=−0.289), and ‘progression of spermatogenesis’ (r=−0.278).

-## Reduced Leydig cell maturity and functionality
+### Reduced Leydig cell maturity and functionality

 In prepubertal boys, neither cytochrome P45011 (CYP11a1) nor insulin-like factor 3 (INSL3) is expressed within the Leydig cells.
 From early puberty onward, both markers are distinctly expressed (Figure 4A).
 The functional maturity rate of the Leydig cells (CYP11a1+/INSL3+) in the adult controls ranged from 72% to 95%.
 More than half of the transgender participants showed >60% functionally mature Leydig cells (55% [57/103]), with the majority scoring >80% (31% [31/103]).
 In contrast, the remaining 46 participants displayed 41–60% (17% [17/103]) or 21–40% functionally mature Leydig cells (17% [17/103]), and 12 participants (12%) even scored below 20% (Figure 4B).
 Another noteworthy observation in transgender individuals was the tendency of Leydig cells to form smaller clusters in comparison to the adult controls, resembling what was seen in peripubertal controls.
 Additionally, in a few isolated cases, a single cell could be observed that was CYP11a1- but INSL3+.